minhdang900/ocr-demo/README.md

-# Xtracta OCR - Interactive Document Processing Platform
+# Xtracta OCR - OCR Tool Demo

 A comprehensive OCR web application that enables users to upload documents and interactively extract text from specific regions using drag-and-select functionality.
-Built with Next.js frontend and NestJS microservices backend, featuring real-time OCR processing and interactive text selection with **word-level bounding boxes**.
+Built with **microservices architecture** in a **monorepo structure**, featuring Next.js frontend, NestJS API gateway, and Python OCR service with real-time processing and interactive text selection with **word-level bounding boxes**.

 ## 🎯 Project Purpose